-Are you also craving pinsa, the dish that everyone is talking about, but have abstained from because it contains gluten?
+Do you also crave pinsa, the dish everyone is talking about but have avoided because it contains gluten?
 The wait is over!
-You don't have to eat boring food just because you are intolerant or sensitive to gluten, just make the pinsa base with a gluten-free alternative.
-Here we suggest three irresistibly delicious recipes for gluten-free pinsa that you simply must try!
+You don’t have to eat boring just because you are intolerant or sensitive to gluten, just make the pinsa base with a gluten-free alternative.
+Here we share three irresistibly delicious gluten-free pinsa recipes you simply must try!

-A gluten-free pizza dough can be just as flavorful and crispy as a traditional one.
-Try it yourself with this gluten-free pizza dough recipe!
+A gluten-free pinsa dough can be just as flavorful and crispy as a traditional one.
+Try it yourself with this gluten-free pinsa dough recipe!

 You need: